-Hannah Jickling & Helen Reed, Artists
+Hannah Jickling & Reed H. Reed, Artists

-Hannah Jickling and Helen Reed have been collaborating since 2006.
+Hannah Jickling and Reed H. Reed have been collaborating since 2006.
 Their projects take shape as public installations, social situations and events that circulate as photographs, videos, printed matter and artists’ multiples.
 They have facilitated many collaborative research projects with children, most notably Big Rock Candy Mountain (2015–).
-Helen and Hannah have exhibited and performed internationally, with both individual and collaborative work appearing in such venues as: The Portland Art Museum (OR), The Dunlop Art Gallery (SK), Smack Mellon (NY), Doris McCarthy Gallery (ON), The Yukon Arts Centre Gallery (YT), YYZ Artists’ Outlet (ON), Carleton University Art Gallery (ON), Dalhousie University Art Gallery (NS), Bästa Biennalen (SE), The Vancouver Art Gallery (BC), The Power Plant (ON) and Flat Time House’s first issue of NOIT (UK).
+Reed and Hannah have exhibited and performed internationally, with both individual and collaborative work appearing in such venues as: The Portland Art Museum (OR), The Dunlop Art Gallery (SK), Smack Mellon (NY), Doris McCarthy Gallery (ON), The Yukon Arts Centre Gallery (YT), YYZ Artists’ Outlet (ON), Carleton University Art Gallery (ON), Dalhousie University Art Gallery (NS), Bästa Biennalen (SE), The Vancouver Art Gallery (BC), The Power Plant (ON) and Flat Time House’s first issue of NOIT (UK).
 Jickling and Reed are recipients of numerous awards including the 2017 Mayor’s Arts Award for Public Art (City of Vancouver) and a 2018 VIVA Award (Jack and Doris Shadbolt Foundation for the Visual Arts).
 They are grateful to live and work within xʷməθkʷəy̍əm, Skwxwú7mesh and səl̓ílwətaʔɬ territories.

 Vanessa Kwan, Other Sights for Artists’ Projects, Producer/Curator (Vancouver)